scipp/scipp/doc/prototype.md

 - Mutating the type of the items in a workspace is supported, e.g., for `Rebin` converting `EventList` to `Histogram`.
 - The workspace type can depend on more than just the data type, e.g., the instrument type (`SpectrumInfo`, `QInfo`, ...).
   Algorithm operating on other meta data or data items are unaffected and work without knowledge of that aspect of the workspace type.

+# Problems

+- Functor signatures that are not supported by call wrappers result in template error messages that would probably be too obscure for many developers, unless documented properly.